AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 # Data usage policies user guide

-Adobe Experience Platform Data Governance provides a user interface that allows you to create and manage data usage labels.
+Adobe Experience Platform Data Governance provides a user interface that allows you to create and manage data usage policies.
 This document provides an overview of the actions you can perform in the _Policies_ workspace in the Experience Platform UI.

 ## Prerequisites

-This guide requires a working understanding of the following Experience Platform services:
+This guide requires a working understanding of the following Experience Platform concepts:

 - [Data Governance](../home.md)
 - [Data usage policies](./overview.md)